Crio-Bytes/Networking/IPV4_Addressing/README.md

 ## ACTIVITY 1:
 In this activity,we'll look at the introduction to IPV4 and its representation<br/>

-Internet Protocol is one of the major protocols in the TCP/IP protocols suite.
-This protocol works at the network layer of the TCP/IP model.
-Thus this protocol has the responsibility of identifying hosts based upon their logical addresses and to route data among them over the underlying network.<br/><br/>
+- Internet Protocol is one of the major protocols in the TCP/IP protocols suite. <br/>
+- This protocol works at the network layer of the TCP/IP model. <br/>
+- This protocol has the responsibility of identifying hosts based upon their logical addresses and to route data among them over the underlying network.<br/><br/>

 IP provides a mechanism to uniquely identify hosts by an IP addressing scheme.IPV4 ,that is **Internet Protocol Version 4** uses **32-bit(4 byte)** logical address as shown in this figure: <br/>